Relationship Therapy in NYC for Overthinkers & People-Pleasers

 ⟡ Emotional shutdown: You go blank in conflict, not because you don't care, but because having feelings in front of other people started to feel like too much of a risk.

-How Individual Therapy Can Improve Your Relationships
+How Relationship Therapy in NYC Can Improve Your Relationships

 In our work together, that might look like: